Countries

 On most days you can choose between a longer and shorter ride.
 It is also possible to stay on board if you prefer and enjoy a leisurely cruise to the next mooring point.

-Check-in is between 2pm-4.30pm.
+Check-in is between 2pm-3.45pm.
 At 5pm there is a welcome drink and safety briefing where you will meet the crew and your fellow travellers.
 During dinner the boat slips her moorings and cruises out of Amsterdam to Zaandam just outside the city where we moor for the night

 The day starts with a breakfast cruise across the IJssel Lake to the province of Friesland.
 The IJssel Lake was created in 1932 when a 20 mile breakwater was built between the provinces of North Holland and Friesland.
 Occupying 1100 km², it is the largest freshwater lake in western Europe.
 The boat moors in the small port of Stavoren and after disembarking you can choose between a long or a short ride or a combination of the two.
 The shorter ride leads you on a gentle, circular route through the untouched beauty of the Gaasterland nature park while the longer option leads you through the extensive and equally beautiful lake district.
-The boat remains moored in Stavoren for the night.
+The boat remains moored in the historic port of Stavoren for the night.

 During breakfast we will cruise back across the IJssel Lake to the pleasant little port of Medemblik.
 Here once again we can choose between a long and a short route.
 The shorter ride leads us along a scenic, lakeside cycle path directly to the beautiful town of Enkhuizen.
 The longer route also finishes in Enkhuizen but first heads south, via a succession of small villages to Hoorn, erstwhile home port of the powerful Dutch East India Company.
 In the evening we can enjoy a short, guided walking tour of Enkhuizen.